 4 The Journey – How do we travel to the outcome

-If the previous three phasmentoring signpostes have been followed successfully then this is about development, opportunities and networking.
+If the previous three phases have been followed successfully then this is about development, opportunities and networking.
 This is where the vast experience of the Mentor enables them to guide the Mentee in a particular direction, with the final outcome in clear focus.
 Mentees will be given tasks to undertake, be involved in discussions, be encouraged to be creative.

 REMEMBER Coaching is about helping a colleague with specific work objectives and performance.
 The job of the line manager.
 Mentoring is more open, looking at things that might allow the Mentee to grow into new challenges.